Vegan Chocolate Crumble with Plums

 Instructions

-3. For the crumble, mix flour, a pinch of salt, soft vegan butter, and sugar until crumbles form.
-Add the granola and incorporate it into the crumble dough.
+For the crumble, first roughly combine flour, a pinch of salt, soft vegan butter, and sugar so a crumble dough already forms.
+Then add the granola and mix it with the crumble dough.